 Situated next door to the Broad Theater, the Broadside is a new outdoor film experience in New Orleans.
 And that’s not all – this open-air venue will be home to music, Muppets, magic and more.
 The 100-seat theater features chairs socially distanced and a fully stocked bar, with hot dogs and popcorn.
 Check the calendar for the latest on what’s playing.

-The latest attraction to hit the streets of New Orleans is Stumpy’s, a hatchet-throwing venue in the Central Business District of downtown.
+One of the latest attractions to hit the streets of New Orleans is Stumpy’s, a hatchet-throwing venue in the Central Business District of downtown.
 Try your hand at 10 axe-throwing pits and experience why the hatchet-throwing craze has taken off across the nation.
-Stumpy’s opens on November 6.